altocodenl/tagaway/readme.md

 - verify (hash): key is token, value is email.
 Deleted after usage.

 - upic:USERID (set): contains hashes of the pictures uploaded by an user, to check for repetition.

+- upicd:USERID (set): contains hashes of the pictures uploaded by an user, to check for repetition when re-uploading files.

 - thu:ID (string): id of the corresponding pic.